squid-cache/squid-cache.github.io/SquidFaq/InstallingSquid.rst

 == How do I see how Squid works? ==

   * Check the ''cache.log'' file in your logs directory.
-It logs interesting (and boring) things as a part of its normal operation.
+It logs interesting things as a part of its normal operation and can be boosted to show all the boring details.
   * Install and use the ../CacheManager.

 == Can Squid benefit from SMP systems? ==